 - i.
-New buildings on academic sites on West Mall will be predominantly 5 to 7 storeys except where they are within hubs. - ii.
-Buildings within hubs along West Mall may be taller, ranging from 5 to 18 storey buildings on 4 storey podium bases.
+New buildings on academic sites on West Mall will be predominantly 5 to 7 storeys except where they are within Mixed-Use Hubs. - ii.
+Buildings within Mixed-Use Hubs along West Mall may be taller, ranging from 5 to 18 storey buildings on 4 storey podium bases.